James H. Cone (1938 – 2018)

 Ph.D., Northwestern University, 1965

-Professor James H. Cone, known as the founder of black liberation theology, is the Bill and Judith Moyers Distinguished Professor of Systematic Theology at Union Theological Seminary.
-He attended Shorter College (1954-56) and holds a B.A. degree from Philander Smith College (1958).
+Professor James H. Cone, known as the founder of black liberation theology, was the Bill and Judith Moyers Distinguished Professor of Systematic Theology at Union Theological Seminary.
+He attended Shorter College (1954-56) and held a B.A. degree from Philander Smith College (1958).
 In 1961, he received a Master of Divinity degree from Garrett Theological Seminary and later earned an M.A.
 (1963) and Ph.D.
 (1965) from Northwestern University.
-Dr. Cone has been conferred thirteen (13) honorary degrees, including an honoris causa from the Institut Protestant de Théologie in Paris, France.
+Dr. Cone was conferred thirteen (13) honorary degrees, including an honoris causa from the Institut Protestant de Théologie in Paris, France.

-Dr. Cone is best known for his ground-breaking works, Black Theology & Black Power (1969) and A Black Theology of Liberation (1970); he is also the author of the highly acclaimed God of the Oppressed (1975), and of Martin & Malcolm & America: A Dream or a Nightmare?
+Dr. Cone was best known for his ground-breaking works, Black Theology & Black Power (1969) and A Black Theology of Liberation (1970); he was also the author of the highly acclaimed God of the Oppressed (1975), and of Martin & Malcolm & America: A Dream or a Nightmare?
 (1991); all of which works have been translated into nine languages.
 The 30th Anniversary of the publication of Black Theology & Black Power was celebrated at the University of Chicago Divinity School (April 1998), and a similar event was held for A Black Theology of Liberation at Garrett-Evangelical Theological Seminary (April 2000) and at the Catholic Theological Society of America (June 2001).
-His research and teaching are in Christian theology, with special attention to black liberation theology and the liberation theologies of Africa, Asia, and Latin America.
-He also teaches 19th & 20th century European-American theologies.
-His latest book is entitled The Cross and the Lynching Tree and received the 2012 Nautilus Silver Award in Religion/Spirituality-Western Traditions.
+His research and teaching were in Christian theology, with special attention to black liberation theology and the liberation theologies of Africa, Asia, and Latin America.
+He also taught 19th & 20th century European-American theologies.
+His 2012 book, The Cross and the Lynching Tree, received the 2012 Nautilus Silver Award in Religion/Spirituality-Western Traditions.
 It was an Amazon.com #1 best seller in religion in February 2012.
 Naming it one of the top religion books of 2011, Huffington Post editors said: “One of the great theologians of the late 20th century, Cone forces us to look hard at suffering, oppression and, ultimately, redemption.”

 Martin Luther King, Jr. and Malcolm X (Spring 2016)